oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 #### 2.3.1.2 ‘Allow ip_addr’
 The ‘allow ip_addr’ command is required for openc2 producers implementing the SLPF.

-If the ‘allow ip_connection’ target is not implemented, then SLPF consumers MUST implement the ‘allow ip_addr’ command.
-Otherwise the ‘allow ip-addr’ command is OPTIONAL.
+If SLPF consumer implements the 'allow ip_connection' command, then 'allow ip_addr' is OPTIONAL.
+If SLPF consumer does not implement 'allow ip_connection' command, then 'allow ip_addr' is REQUIRED.

 The command permits traffic as specified by the ip_addr property and may be an IPV4 or IPV6 address.
-The ip-addr supports CIDR notation.
 The address specified in the ip_addr MUST be treated as a source OR destination address.

 Products that receive but do not implement the ‘allow ip_addr’ command: